HEE Wessex is proud to introduce a series of FREE workshops for Wessex trainees and educators to help improve wellbeing throughout COVID-19.

 By the end of the programme you will have practical ideas and suggestions that you can use in your personal and your professional life.

-There are a number of workshop dates to choose from.
+There are a number of trainee and educator dates to choose from.
+Please see flyers below:

 How to book

-Please visit www.courses.hee.nhs.uk and search for ‘Wellbeing’ events within the ‘Wessex’ organisation.
+Please visit www.courses.hee.nhs.uk and search for ‘Wellbeing’ courses within the ‘Wessex’ organisation.

 Please take care to select events with either (Trainees) or (Educators) after the titles.